ddgae2/covid19check/README.md

 ##### File_output:

 #### >_As of March, 2020.
-COVIDtracking is collecting more sample data than the repository archival. when both negative COVID19 and positive COVID19 and hospital cases are increasing then something is going on?
+COVIDtracking is collecting more sample data than the repository archival. when both negative COVID19 results, positive COVID19 results and hospital cases are increasing then something is going on?